 Representativeness of Background LCI Data.
 Background processes are representative of either U.S. average data (in the case of data from U.S. EPA LCI or U.S. LCI) or European average (in the case of ecoinvent) data.
 In some cases, European ecoinvent processes were used to represent U.S. inputs to the model (e.g., for chemical inputs) due to lack of available representative U.S. processes for these inputs.
 The background data, however, met the criteria listed in the project quality assurance project plan for completeness, representativeness, accuracy, and reliability.

-Representativeness of Cost Input Data.
-As mentioned, several of the process technologies evaluated are not yet widely deployed in commercial applications.
-Cost estimation methods specific to the 0.025 to 0.05 MGD process scale were not in all cases available, and there is uncertainty regarding how some of the unit costs will vary at the building and district scale.
-Section 3.3 makes explicit note of such instances, referring readers to discussion of specific concerns in Section A.2.2.

 Life Cycle Cost Analysis Methods